RobinMRX/Turbojet-engine/README.md

 The new and last idea is to use Wifi.
 We use an ESP32 in access point mode.
 We host a web page on it.
 To control the turbojet, you connect to the ESP32's wifi (in optimal conditions you can reach a range of 100m) and you load the web page on which you can interact with buttons.
 After a few tests I did not notice any problem on the contrary, it works very well.

+I thank Tommy desrochers who thanks to these [tutorials](https://tommydesrochers.com/premiers-tests-pour-bien-debuter-avec-lesp32-ep1/) allowed me to take control of the ESP32.

 code here
 Video here

 ## Test bench <a name="bench"></a>

 Now that we have everything to control the turbojet, it's time to put everything together on a test bench to start our tests.
-On this test bench we will find the valve control system, the spark control system, the gas control system, a custom PCB (see here) for our ESP32, a purchased relay PCB, A 12V power supply.
+On this test bench we will find the valve control system, the spark control system, the gas control system, a custom PCB (see here) for our ESP32, a purchased relay PCB, a 12V power supply.
+We also order traffic lights that operate at 230V in order to have a visual indicator when we are away from the turbojet.

+Here the SolidWorks files
+Here the EasyEDA files for the PCB.
+Note that the 3.3v -> 5V shifter output is useless

+Finally we get this: